Exercise Benefits of Chronic Obtrusive Pulmonary Disease (COPD)

 Exercise and Chronic Obtrusive Pulmonary Disease (COPD)

 Evidence shows that endurance training of four weeks or more improves quality of life, decreases overall fatigue and reduces shortness of breath.
 Fitness and relatively high intensity exercise has been proven to be most beneficial.
 Exercise will not improve lung function for individuals with COPD, however, it will have positive effects on supporting musculature, including the heart.

 Other benefits of exercise for clients with COPD include:

 - Reduced ventilation at a given work load

 - Reduced hyperinflation (reduction in ability to inhale and completely empty lungs)

 - Enhanced body image

 An appropriate level of physical activity can result in improvements in oxygen utilisation, work capacity and anxiety levels.
 In individuals with COPD, exercise is recommended daily with the main form of exercise being aerobic training, complimented with strength training 2-3 times per week.
+Overall fitness will increase, strengthened muscles will thrive and you can expect your health will improve.
 Clients must aim to improve their walking distance; therefore, it is imperative to complete initial exercise testing to create a specialised exercise plan.